Aircraft Maintenance Engineer

 For me on-the-job training works really well.
 I love being able to experience working in the real world and getting paid while I learn.

-To begin an aircraft maintenance engineering traineeship you need to complete a New Zealand Certificate in Aeronautical Engineering (Pre-Employment Skills) (Level 3).
+To begin an aircraft maintenance engineering traineeship you need to complete an initial qualification such as a:

-- Air New Zealand Aviation Institute website - information about the pre-employment qualifications
+- Air New Zealand Aviation Institute website - information about engineering qualifications

 - Nelson Marlborough Institute of Technology website - information about aviation programmes